Vapor Intrusion Studies —Testing and Extraction Services

 Tier 2 is a highly-refined screening to identify if any pVECs may pose a potential vapor intrusion condition (“pVIC”) at a property due to a VEC.
 In a Tier Two assessment we attempt to identify pVICs by closely evaluating soil and groundwater data relating to the site(s) where the chemical release occurred.
 Based upon the chemicals released and the migration of the chemicals in soil and groundwater relative to the subject property we determine if a VEC exists.
 By further evaluating chemical concentrations, soil lithology, depth to groundwater and other site specific criteria, we render an opinion of a VIC is or is not likely.
 If a VIC is considered likely, a Vapor Intrusion Study May be recommended.

 If the Vapor Encroachment Study determines that a Vapor Intrusion Condition is likely, a Vapor Intrusion Study may be performed.
-The preferred method for performing a Vapor Intrusion Study involves the collection of soil vapor samples directly adjacent to or beneath the existing structure or the area of a proposed structure.
+The preferred method for performing a Vapor Intrusion Study involves soil vapor testing and collecting the samples directly adjacent to or beneath the existing structure or the area of a proposed structure.
 Soil vapor samples collected are compared to prevailing soil vapor screening levels established by the State of Local Regulatory Agency, when available.
-If soil vapor concentrations exceed established screening levels, then a Human Health Risk Assessment may be necessary to determine site specific risks based on many factors including building characteristics.
+If soil vapor concentrations exceed established screening levels, then a Human Health Risk Assessment may be necessary to determine site-specific risks based on many factors including building characteristics.
 If the Human Health Risk Assessment finds an elevated risk to human health exists, indoor air sampling, mitigation, or remediation may be necessary.